A nonconforming immersed finite element method for elliptic interface problems: Introduction

-In this article, we develop a new class of IFE methods that uses an alternative approach to effectively alleviate the harmful impacts of discontinuity in IFE functions.
-In this new framework, the continuity of IFE function across element boundary is weakly enforced; hence there is no need to add penalty terms in the new scheme.
-Specifically, our new IFE spaces are based on nonconforming finite element spaces \cite{1998ChenOswald, 1973CrouzeixRaviart, 1999DouglasSantosSheenYe, 1996KloucekLiLuskin, 1992RanacherTurek} rather than conforming Lagrange type finite element spaces.
-One of the significant differences between conforming and nonconforming finite elements is how to enforce the continuity of finite element functions across elements.
-Conforming FE functions impose the continuity through nodal values at mesh points, while the continuity of nonconforming FE functions is imposed through mean values over edges.
+In this article, we develop a new IFE method that uses an alternative approach to effectively alleviate the harmful impacts of discontinuity in IFE functions.
+In this new framework, the continuity of each IFE function across element boundary is weakly enforced; hence there is \textit{no need to add penalty terms in the new scheme}.
+Specifically, the new IFE space is based on nonconforming finite element spaces \cite{1998ChenOswald, 1973CrouzeixRaviart,1999DouglasSantosSheenYe, 1996KloucekLiLuskin, 1992RanacherTurek} rather than conforming Lagrange type finite element spaces.
+One significant difference between conforming and nonconforming finite elements is the way to impose the continuity of finite element functions across elements.
+Conforming FE functions enforce continuity through nodal values at mesh points, while the continuity of nonconforming FE functions is imposed weakly through average values over edges.
 For IFE methods, an interface edge is cut by the interface into two pieces.
 The restriction of an IFE function to an interface edge leads to two piecewise polynomials from the two adjacent interface elements sharing this edge.
-In the conforming framework, these two piecewise polynomials coincide at the two endpoints of the interface edge, and this guarantees the continuity of the IFE function at the end nodes of the interface edge but not the whole interface edge.
+In the conforming finite element framework, these two piecewise polynomials coincide at the two endpoints of the interface edge, and this guarantees the continuity of the IFE function at the end nodes of the interface edge but not the whole interface edge.
 On the other hand, in the nonconforming framework, the continuity across an element edge is weakly enforced over the whole edge in the integral sense, no matter whether it is a polynomial or a piecewise polynomial.
 Thus we can take advantage of this nonconforming mechanism for constructing IFE functions that weakly preserve continuity over the whole of each interface edge.